 While Daniel was doing his best with strangely-shaped balls, Max was on rather more familiar ground at the Disc Indoor Kart Circuit in Central Shanghai.
 Like most of his peers, Max needs absolutely no persuading to jump in a kart – but today was extra exciting as he confessed to not having had the chance for over a year.
 On a track kindly bedecked in Red Bull Racing and Tag Heuer branding, Max completed 10 laps of the 550m circuit in a 200cc kart bearing his number 33.
 His mission was to set a tough time for local karters to beat.
 He obliged with a benchmark of 34.713s.

 A field of 72 competition winners aimed to beat that.
 Heats had taken place in the morning with the field whittled down to a final four who then each had eight laps to beat the Dutchman.
-Max, of course, is as cool as a cucumber – though there may have been a few anxious glances at the timing displays and a perceptible sigh of relief when the session finished with a best time on the board of 35.360.
+Max, of course, is as cool as a cucumber – though there may have been a few anxious glances at the timing displays and a perceptible sigh of relief when the session finished with the best time on the board of 35.360.
 Max presented prizes, signed autographs, posed for a group photo and then a staggering number of selfies.

 “That was a lot of fun – because I haven’t driven a go-kart is a really long time, and because the track was really technical and very challenging,” said Max.
 “They got within six-tenths – so there’s definitely some serious talent around here.”